A beginner's guide to disc golf

 Mandatories

 A mandatory, or "mando", is an object or point that the disc must travel around to complete a hole.
-Passing the mandatory on the wrong side results in a stroke penalty and moving to the marked drop zone or a re-tee.
+Passing the mandatory on the wrong side results in a stroke penalty and moving your lie to the marked drop zone or a re-tee.

 Disc Golf Out of Bounds Icon